p-j-ward/boolearn-hs/README.md

 </p>
 -->

-**boolearn** is a lightweight C toolkit for training **Boolean threshold functionnetworks**.
+**boolearn** is a lightweight C toolkit for training **boolnets** --networks of Boolean threshold functions.

+Since Boolean threshold functions have +1/-1 outputs, boolnets cannot be trained by gradient-descent (back-propagation).

+The training algorithm in boolearn is based on constraints and projections to these constraints.

+Using divide-and-concur, the constraints fall into sets A and B that each have easy projections.
+A trained network is a point that lies in both A and B.

-Instead of minimizing a loss, training drives a **gap** (constraint violation) to zero.
+Instead of minimizing a loss, boolearn minimizes the distance between pairs of points in A and B. When this distance---the "gap"---is zero, training is complete.

-The design is intentionally CLI-first and composable.
+boolearn is research software and intentionally CLI-first.

 ## Quickstart